damianhakert/damianhakert.github.io/source/posts/2016-07-21-release-early-release-often.html.md

 ## Moving to time-based releases

-To make releasing early and often possible, teams have started using time-based releases versus feature-based releases.
+To make releasing early and often possible, teams have started using [time-based releases] versus feature-based releases.
 Moving to time-based releases means no more waiting for features to be ready; instead you only merge features that are ready at the time of your release.
-At GitLab, we stick to time-based releases.
+At GitLab, we stick to time-based releases, also does  [Docker], [Ubuntu] and [GNOME].
 Some may even say we’ve taken them to the extreme.
 Since 2011, we always ship on the 22nd of every month.
 Then any patches are released when they are ready.
 When we first started doing time-based releases, it was difficult to stick to them.
 Here’s some advice on how you make the move.

 - Decouple features so you don’t have to hold the deploy for one feature
 - Focus on getting smaller features out the door when the first iteration is usable